 You will usually notice water hammer when closing a valve or during washer cycle changes.
 Normally, the water flow will have a steady even, sound so it’s not hard to tell when there is a hammer in the pipes.

 What Causes it

-One thing that a plumber can do is to drain the valve or faucet that is causing trouble so as to allow the cushion to refill with air.
-In some instances, clogging in the air chambers may be the result of limescale build up in which case, a plumber can do some cleaning to allow functioning of the air chamber.
+One thing that a plumber can do is drain the valve or faucet that is causing trouble so as to allow the cushion to refill with air.
+In some instances, clogging in the air chambers may be the result of limescale build-up in which case, a plumber can do some cleaning to allow the functioning of the air chamber.

 Another option that Saskatoon plumbing professionals have is to install pressure-reducing valves.
 Such an installation needs careful consideration and execution because it may affect the water pressure in other parts of the home.
 A plumber might choose to install other devices such as cushions or water hammer arresters instead if the initial installation did not include them.

-Sometimes extreme measures may be necessary to deal with a problem of water hammer in the home.
-In case the condition is a result of small diameter pipes, a plumber may choose to replace them with large diameter ones, thereby necessitating a lot of work.
+Sometimes extreme measures may be necessary to deal with the problem of water hammer in the home.
+In case the condition is a result of small-diameter pipes, a plumber may choose to replace them with large-diameter ones, thereby necessitating a lot of work.
 A Saskatoon plumbing contractor may also need to strengthen the pipes in your home to resist potential cases of water hammering.

 One question that comes up is what effect water hammering has on the plumbing system.
 The degree of water hammer varies with the piping and the liquid, but there are some clear threats posed by the condition.
 When the pressure is too high, water hammering can result in burst pipes or even collapse, and that is why you should get the opinion of a plumber from Saskatoon such as those from Perfection Plumbing & Drain Cleaning, Ltd., on the best way to solve the problem.